h3llrais3r/Auto-Subliminal/.build/BUILD.md

 Run  `generate-pipdeptree.bat` to generate the `requirements/libraries-pipdeptree.md` file that contains the dependency tree for all packaged libraries.

+This should be run every time a package is added/updated.

 ## Find imported libraries

 Run  `find-imported-libs.bat` to generate a file `requirements/libraries-pigar.txt` that contains all imported libraries within the application.